aleshaleksey/fansys23/04-combat.md

 - "**Reaction/Immediate action**": An action that can be taken at any time as long as some trigger condition is fulfilled (usually this requires the entity to be aware that the trigger happens).
 These actions are generally very quick and can be executed almost reflexively.
 Eg:
-  - Attacking once with a melee weapon or using certain abilities when a creature in range drops their guard (Attack of Opportunity).
+  - Attacking once with a melee weapon, carrying out a [basic combat manoeuvre](#basic-martial-manoeuvres), or using certain abilities when a creature in range presents an opportunity.
   - Cast certain spells or use certain abilities (counter-spelling, parrying, some defensive spells).
   - Dropping to the ground outside of your turn (eg in reaction to the casting of a powerful spell).
   - Dropping an item outside of your turn.